The Clear Habit Journal Review + Tips on How to Get the Most out of This Productivity Tool

 Recommendation: I highly recommend the Clear Habit Journal.
 In fact, I'd go so far as to say it is the most attractive and effective journal I've ever used.
 It's as if its creator, James Clear, asked me exactly what I wanted in a journal, and then made it.

 However, the true test of any journal is if you use it to the very end, your life becomes more organized, and you sustain new healthy habits.
 I'll be sure to update you if/when that day comes!

 Order the Clear Habit Journal through my link and use coupon code Ryan-10 to save 10% on your order.

 What is the Clear Habit Journal?

-Blogger and habit expert, James Clear, teamed up with Biron Fig to create a journal that's designed to help folks implement the habit science ideas behind Clear's Best Selling self-help book, Atomic Habits.
-(Note: That's a link to Amazon so you can see the customer reviews, but I highly recommend you purchase the book as a package deal with the Clear Habit Journal through Biron Fig – using this link that saves you $10 on your order.)
+Blogger and habit expert, James Clear, teamed up with Baron Fig to create a journal that's designed to help folks implement the habit science ideas behind Clear's Best Selling self-help book, Atomic Habits.
+(Note: That's a link to Amazon so you can see the customer reviews, but I highly recommend you purchase the book as a package deal with the Clear Habit Journal through Baron Fig using coupon code Oakley-1 to save 10% on your order.)

 I pre-purchased the journal as a packaged deal when I bought the book.

 The book was great.
 Packed full of useful information on how to start and stick with good habits, and how to let go of bad ones.
 Check out the reviews on Amazon.
 James is a great researcher, storyteller, and teacher.
 All of his information is backed by the latest in behavioural science and he gives a tonne of tips on how to implement the strategies.

 One of those key strategies is to track your habits (see Chapter 16), and he created the Clear Habit Journal to help folks do just that…and so much more.